pr0vis0ri0/pr0vis0ri0/README.md

 Hey!
 I've been immersed in coding for a long time now.
 Precisely since 2018.
 I'm currently a Computer Engineering Student at DUOC UC.

-* 🌍  I'm based in Santiago, Chile
+* 🌍  I live in Santiago, Chile
-* 🧠  I'm learning the Fast API framework.
+* 🧠 As of right now I'm working on several projects with frameworks like Django makins RESTFUL APIs with it or some micoservices with Flask.

 ### Skills